 This model is also available in 18″ and 20″ seat widths.

 Ultimately, it will come down to you to decide what would work best for you and your lifestyle.

 To find out how narrow your wheelchair has to be, measure the door openings of your home – with the door open!

 As long as the narrowest door is 22″ or more, you will be a-ok with any of these chairs.

 As a general rule, transport chairs are usually the narrowest wheelchairs.

 Anything less than 22″ is going to be tough.
 I haven’t been able to find any wheelchairs smaller than 22″ wide that would fit an adult.
-As a matter of fact, it is hard to find walkers that small except for Lumex who has a rollator that is only 20″ wide (learn about that model in this guide).
+As a matter of fact, it is hard to find walkers that small except for Lumex who has a rollator that is only 20″ wide.

 Do you have any tips on how to navigate narrow doorways in a wheelchair?
 Have you seen a wheelchair small enough for really narrow doors?
 Please share below!